-All ladies go through a phone screening and an initial interview process with our intake coordinator or our program director.
-This takes place initially by telephone, then followed by an in-person meeting with intake coordinator and Program Director.
+All women go through a phone screening and an initial interview process with our intake coordinator or our program director.
+This takes place initially by telephone, and is then followed by an in-person meeting with our intake coordinator and Program Director.
 After the interview, the applicant will be notified of our admission decision.

 How long is the program?
 What happens when a resident graduates?